Before I Fall (film): Plot

-In another loop, at the party, Sam and Kent remember their earlier friendship, with Kent recalling how she had heroically defended him from a bully after his father died and that he had resolved to one day be her hero.
-Afterwards, they share a kiss.
+In another loop, at the party, Kent recalls that Sam once defended him from a bully after his father died, after which he resolved to one day be her hero.
+They share a kiss.

-Sam hears the fight between Lindsay and Juliet from the hall and chases after the latter through the woods.
-Sam tries to apologize and learns from Juliet that Lindsay's misery from her parents' fighting before they divorced caused her to start wetting her bed.
-When the two were on a camping trip and Lindsay wet her sleeping bag, she blamed Juliet and had been bullying her ever since.
-Juliet commits suicide by running in front of Lindsay's car, horrifying Sam, and making her realize that it was Juliet who was hit by the car on the original day.
+Sam hears the fight between Lindsay and Juliet from the hall and chases the latter through the woods.
+Juliet reveals that Lindsay's stress from her parents' constant fighting before their divorce caused her to start wetting her bed.
+When the two were on a camping trip, Lindsay wet her sleeping bag, but blamed Juliet and has been bullying her ever since.
+Juliet later commits suicide by running in front of Lindsay's car, and making Sam realize that it was Juliet who they hit on the original day.

 Sam wakes up again with a sense of calm and understanding, knowing what she must do to end the loop.
 She resolves to be kind and considerate as she goes about her day.
-She sends roses to both Juliet and Kent, breaks up with Rob and tells her friends why she loves them.
+She sends roses to both Juliet and Kent, breaks up with Rob, and tells her friends why she loves them.

 At the party, she kisses Kent and tells him she loves him.
-She again intervenes to save Juliet, but when she attempts to run into traffic, Sam pushes her out of the way at the last second and is killed by a truck.
-As she dies, Sam remembers all the good times she has had.
-Her ghost sees Juliet standing over her body saying that Sam saved her, but Sam states: "No. You saved me."
+When Juliet attempts to run into traffic, Sam pushes her out of the way at the last second and is hit by a truck.
+As she dies, Sam remembers all her positive memories.
+Her ghost sees Juliet standing over her body saying that Sam saved her, but Sam states, "No. You saved me."